 The chip status byte that is available on the SO pin while transferring the SPI header and contains the fill grade of the RX FIFO if the access is a read operation and the fill grade of the TX FIFO if the access is a write operation.
-Section 10.1 contains more details on this.
+Section 10.1 on page 25 contains more details on this.